 The Neuro-Immunology Program at Children’s National Health System is among one of the few programs of its kind in the nation.
 Our top-tier specialists lead the way in treating complex pediatric disorders of the brain, spinal cord and immune system.
 Neurologists from around the country send children to us to assess and treat complex neurological autoimmune (neuro-immune) conditions.

 Children’s National brings a multidisciplinary focus to every child’s care.
-This includes extensive expertise in rare disorders such as autoimmune encephalitis (AE) – a serious condition causing brain inflammation and central nervous system injury.
+This includes extensive expertise in rare disorders such as antibody-identified autoimmune encephalitis (AE) – a serious condition causing brain inflammation and central nervous system injury.

 From critical-care interventions to the joy of seeing children return to normal school and play activities, we bring help and hope to families.

 Choosing the Children's National Neuro-Immunology Program

 Highlights of the Neuro-Immunology Program at Children’s National include:

 - Neuro-immunology expertise.
 Neurologists on our team have highly advanced neuro-immunology education and pediatric experience.
 We work in unison, alongside other highly specialized medical disciplines.
 Directed by child neurologist Elizabeth Wells, M.D., this team is at the forefront of knowledge and care for AE, multiple sclerosis (MS) and other inflammatory diseases, with added expertise in movement disorders.

 - More specialists in each family-focused visit.
 To make your child’s care easier, a full range of multidisciplinary specialists and services are readily accessible – from diagnostic neuroimaging and treatment through rehabilitation.
 Tailored teams come together at every step to evaluate your child’s treatment and progress.
 We offer sophisticated medical attention and support from providers who love helping children.